brizandrew/nicar-2022-javascript-103/lesson/4 – Your First Module.md

 ## Coding a Default Import

-Now that you've exported something, let's go back to `app.js` and import it!
+Now that you've exported something, go back to `app.js` and import it!
 Inside `app.js`, delete what you have and paste the following:
 ```javascript
 // src/app.js